Is Belize Safe To Visit? 2024 Update From Someone Who Lives Here

 1. Don’t walk alone on a dark beach at night or on a dark road

 2. Don’t get silly drunk – it’s hard to predict what will happen when you are in a blackout.
-(If you must get silly drunk, think about your hotel bar – the commute is very short)
+(If you want to get silly drunk, be with friends or think about your hotel bar – the commute is very short)

 3. Take a photo of your passport and ID and save them and don’t carry your passport around with you – your mom/know-it-all friend always tells you this before you go on vacation but it’s all fun and games until you lose your passport and have to cancel your flight/go to the US embassy in Belmopan